-The Year 10 Applied Technology course is designed to provide a solid foundation for those students who may choose to further their interest in the areas of Furnishings and Industrial Graphic Skills in their senior years.
-Applied Technology is not a prerequisite for either of these courses.
+The Year 10 Applied Technology course is designed to provide a solid foundation for those students who may choose to further their interest in the area of Furnishings in their senior years.
+Applied Technology is not a prerequisite for this course.
 The course of study would be of interest to those students who enjoy working in a practical workshop environment.
 Students who are interested in pursuing vocational studies would benefit from this course.

 Students are involved in a variety of fabrication activities.
 Embedded in this course is the use of CADD software, which is fundamental in reading drawings across the range of fabrication technologies.
-Students will be introduced to a range of materials and techniques linked to the Furnishings and Industrial Graphics Skills.
+Students will be introduced to a range of materials and techniques linked to Furnishings.
 An emphasis is placed on safe workplace practices and high quality hand skills.

-The Design and Technology Faculty is equipped with a wide range of resources relevant to the Furnishings and Industrial Graphics Skills.
+The Design and Technology Faculty is equipped with a wide range of resources relevant to Furnishings.
 Students have access to a variety of resources, both practical and notional.